StevePerezUK/CMP9134-Advanced-Software-Engineering/11.Requirements/CMS Requirements.md

 - NFID5 – System needs to be connected to the University Network with access to databases as follows:
     - TBD
 - NFID6 – The CMS should be a website
+- NFID7 - Document sizes must be at least 10Mb - TBA
+- NFID8 - Housekeeping of files in bulletin boards will be automated.
+ - 8.1 - Student files will be deleted after 6 months of the student leaving the university